Address: 331 Smith Street (Map)

 The main floor and mezzanine housed the administrative offices of the hotel, including the telegraph room and switchboard.
 It was also home to the main lounge, a ladies’ reception room, dining room and bar.
 Retail services included private phone booths, a barber shop, and a news and cigar stand.
 There was a more informal grill room in the basement accessible via a marble staircase.

 The timing could not have been worse.
-When first envisioned in 1912, Winnipeg was enjoying the most prosperous year in the city's history.
-Money and luxury were no object, as reflected in the hotel's $900,000 price tag, (about $19 million in 2014 dollars).
-Compare that to the $1.5 million that the Hotel Fort Garry cost just two years earlier, funded by a deep pocketed national railway.
+When first envisioned in 1912, Winnipeg was enjoying the most prosperous year in its history.
+Money and luxury were no object, as reflected in the hotel's reported $900,000 price tag.
+Compare that to the $1.5 million that the Hotel Fort Garry cost just two years earlier, which was funded by a deep-pocketed national railway.

-The following year, however, Winnipeg fell into a recession which deepened with the start of the First World War.
-The war also immediately shrank the market for luxury travel and extravagant events.
+The following year, Winnipeg fell into a recession, which deepened at the start of the First World War.
+The war also shrank the market for luxury travel and extravagant events.
 The city's other top hotels, the Fort Garry and Royal Alexandra, both owned by railways, could at least funnel their steady stream of train and ship passengers into them at lower rates to fill rooms.
-For a stand-alone such as the Olympia, that option didn't exist.
+For a stand-alone venue such as the Olympia, that option didn't exist.

 May 28, 1915, Winnipeg Tribune